Distinguished Lectureship Award on the Applications of Physics

 This committee award, established in 2013 by the CCPD and FIAP, serves to stimulate interest and excitement in non-academic career paths in physics, and to expose students, faculty, and physics graduates to a variety of cutting-edge physics problems encountered throughout a successful industrial or other non-academic career.
 The award is endowed by FIAP.

 This annual award will be given to an individual physicist, and more than one award may be made each year.
 Nominees need not be members of the APS or FIAP, and nominations remain active for three years.

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the 2016 Distinguished Lectureship is September 1, 2015.
-The award will be announced at the APS March Meeting 2016, and the lectureship term will begin September 1, 2016.
+The deadline for submission of nominations for the 2017 Distinguished Lectureship is June 30, 2016.
+The awardee will present at the APS March Meeting 2017, and the lectureship term will begin September 1, 2017.
 The nomination must include:

 Video clips should be uploaded to YouTube, and a link to the video should be submitted in the form.
 Please ensure that the submitted YouTube videos are set to be visible to anyone who has the link.
 Also please ensure that the YouTube link submitted begins with "http" and NOT "https" (simply delete the "s" from the link address).